 - Who are the third parties who have access to personal data and for what purposes?

 - The contact details of the company owning the web site / online store

 - The amount of time that personal data is stored

 - Simple methods for users to delete or export their personal data on the site

 Regulation (EU) 2016 / 679 of the European Parliament and of the Council of 27 April 2016 on the protection of individuals with regard to the processing of personal data and on the free movement of such data and repealing Directive 95 / 46 / CE (General Regulation on data protection) (Text with EEA relevance) - EUR-LEX.EU.

 What are personal data

-Any information by which a person becomes identifiable such as: name, phone number, email address, location, IP address of the computer / smartphone / tablet, MAC address of the network card, physical, physiological, genetic , psychic, economic, cultural, social, political and other.
+Any information by which a natural person becomes identifiable, such as: name, phone number, e-mail address, location, computer / smartphone / tablet IP address, network card MAC address, physical, physiological, genetic elements , mental, economic, cultural, social, political and others.